 Sekisui Chemical

-In the field of perovskites, Sekisui seems to be involved in research pertaining to aspects of solar cells like encapsulation and coatings, stability improvements and more.
+In the field of perovskites, Sekisui seems to be very active in research pertaining to aspects of solar cells like encapsulation and coatings, stability improvements and more.
 The Company may be working with Panasonic, but this is not confirmed.
+Also, it is part of various demo projects and testing efforts.
+It is pushing towards PSC commercialization with plans for solar production plant.

 2-3-17 Toranomon, Minato-ku